-Whether you are getting a puppy or an older dog you want your dog to know certain commands so that you are in control of it at all time.
+Whether you are getting a puppy or an older dog you want your dog to know certain commands so that you are in control of them at all times.
 Learning how to train your dog to sit is going to be an important first lesson for them to learn.

 With both of my dogs it was probably the easiest thing to train them to do.
 They caught onto the fact that they got treats for sitting quickly and even now when they want something they sit down in anticipation that you might share whatever you are eating with them.

 Reward Based Training is a great way to train your dog as you only recognise and reward good behaviour.
 If they sit when you tell them then they get a treat – simple as that!

 In this article we are going to share some tips and tricks to help you train your dog to sit in record time.

 When Should You Train Your Dog to Sit?